§ furqan-lint v1.0.0·al-Basirah · Honest by Construction

 The corpus is open.

-Furqan is the architecture layer of a published research program.
+furqan-lint is the production surface of a published research program.
 The Munafiq Protocol names the failure mode RLHF and Constitutional AI do not address: a system can be Compliant without being Aligned.
-Furqan is the language that turns that protocol into a compile-time check.
+The Furqan language turns that protocol into compile-time checks, and furqan-lint carries those checks into Python, Rust, and Go.
 The cross-text empirical paper grounds both in measured structural properties of the source corpus, not in metaphor.
 Every paper carries a permanent Zenodo DOI and an auditable claim against a named null hypothesis.

 Layer 1 · The Protocol & Its Empirical Foundation